dpiponi/Stellarator/README.md

 News
 ----
+* Added keypad support and now Basic Programming works.
-Implemented on-cartridge "Super Chip" RAM.
+* Implemented on-cartridge "Super Chip" RAM.
 That gives an extra 128 bytes of RAM to some Atari games such as Secret Quest.

 Screenshots
 -----------